-I did my PhD in Dr. Jack Gallant's laboratory through the Helen Wills Neuroscience Institute at UC Berkeley.
+I did my PhD and postdoc in Dr. Jack Gallant's laboratory at UC Berkeley through the Helen Wills Neuroscience Institute at UC Berkeley.
 Before that, I got both bachelor's and master's degrees in computation and neural systems (CNS) at Caltech.

 During my master's I worked in Dr. Christof Koch's laboratory, where I studied visual saliency and decision making using eye-tracking and psychophysics.
 While I was an undergrad at Caltech I also did a SURF in the Koch lab, where I learned how to fMRI from Dr. Melissa Saenz while studying how visual cortex reorganizes in the congenitally blind.